Promissory Notes: Negotiable Instruments Containing Express Terms Regarding Repayment | DefendCharges.ca

 Yes No Share to Facebook

-Promissory Notes: Negotiable Instruments Containing Express Terms Regarding Repayment
+Negotiable Instruments Containing Express Terms Regarding Repayment

 Understanding What Constitutes As a Promissory Note and What Is Meant By a Demand Note Versus a Common Note

-A promissory note is a legal document that binds one party (the issuer) to pay a specified amount of money to another party (the payor).
-The payor is legally obligated to make payment at the predetermined time or upon receiving a demand for repayment from the issuer.
-A promissory note will detail any applicable terms, including the rate of interest, if applicable, that may be accrued.
+Promissory Notes: Negotiable Instruments Containing Express Terms Regarding Repayment A promissory note is a written document in which one party (the issuer) makes an unconditional promise to pay a certain amount of money to another party (the payor).
+Under a promissory note, payment is due at the stated time or upon receiving a request for repayment.
+A promissory note will include information about any applicable terms, such as the rate of interest, if any, that may be accrued.

 The Law

 The Bills of Exchange Act, R.S.C.
 1985, c.
-B-4, governs financial instruments such as currency, cheques, among other things, and defines a promissory note as:
+B-4, addresses promissory notes as a form of financial instrument, along with currency, cheques, among other things, and specifically defines a promissory note as:

 176 (1) A promissory note is an unconditional promise in writing made by one person to another person, signed by the maker, engaging to pay, on demand or at a fixed or determinable future time, a sum certain in money to, or to the order of, a specified person or to bearer.